 In addition to SFBT, he also incorporates best practice therapy interventions from his professional training and experience, including psychodynamic, cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), and mindfulness.

-Padow serves as a liaison for the Roski School of Art and Design.
+Padow serves as a liaison for the Neuroscience Program and is an embedded therapist with the Gould School of Law.
 His pronouns are he, him, his.